 The purpose of an energy balance is to understand the energy flows entering and exiting a defined system.
+This approach is often applied to industrial energy projects, but may equally apply to district energy projects.
 This facilitates:

 - 1. Identification of ECMs, by highlighting those areas with the highest consumption which merit a more detailed review through a survey or an audit - 2.
 Quantification of energy savings for the proposed ECMs, whether these are operational (utilising existing plant more effectively) or technological (upgrades to existing plant or replacement).

 The input data which feeds into an energy balance can come from a number of sources:

-- Directly measured energy supplies i.e. facility metering - Modelled energy flows using spot-measurements from the facility e.g. temperature of a stream combined with a measured or assumed flow rate and heat capacity - Modelled energy flows based upon empirical estimates from similar facilities
+- Directly measured energy supplies i.e. facility metering - Modelled energy flows using spot-measurements from the facility or network operator e.g. temperature of a stream combined with a measured or assumed flow rate and heat capacity - Modelled energy flows based upon empirical estimates from similar facilities